howidia/tech_assessment_FDE/FINDINGS.md

 * **Task Planner (Supervisor):**
     * **Role:** Strategic Orchestrator.
 It parses vague intent ("Risk", "Upsell") into concrete technical directives.
+    * **Scalability & Delegation:** The Planner is designed to select tools dynamically from an extensible `AgentTeam` registry.
+While currently configured with a single `DataAnalyst` for this MVP, this architecture allows for **zero-refactor scaling**.
+We can easily plug in new specialists (e.g., an "Auxiliary Research Agent") and the Planner will automatically discover and utilize them for relevant sub-tasks.
     * **Responsibility:** Enforces high-level guardrails (PII safety) and determines task completion.
     * **Output Strategy:** It filters the raw "Trace" from workers to provide only user-safe "Findings," ensuring internal logic doesn't leak to the end-user.

 * **Data Analyst (Worker):**
     * **Role:** Specialized Execution Unit.
     * **Responsibility:** Restricted strictly to SQL generation.
 It has no awareness of business strategy, only schema and syntax.
 This separation of concerns minimizes context pollution.
 ## 2. Prompt Engineering Strategy

 My strategy evolved from generic instruction to **Context-Aware Constraints** and **Logic Injection**.